A community for the advancement of open and interoperable AR is working together actively.

 - we inform other communities of this work via presentations and papers.

 Q: How does the visitor to the AR Community web site find concrete outputs of the community such as the resources and the documentation of community activity on mailing list and the meetings?

 See the resources page: http://www.perey.com/ARStandards/resources

-See the archives of AR Standards Community discussion mailing list: http://arstandards.org/pipermail/discussion/
+See the archives of AR Community discussion mailing list: http://arstandards.org/pipermail/discussion/

 Q: What is the current status?

-For a short presentation providing the status of the community as of May 31, 2013, get it here.
-See the above the materials from our Tenth meeting, if you want further details.
+We are preparing our next in-person meeting to be held March 24-25, 2015 in Cambridge, Massachusetts.
+For a short presentation providing the status of the community as of May 27, 2014, get it here.
+See the materials from our 11th meeting, if you want further details.

 Q: How can I get involved?